stephensxu/stephensxu.github.io/_posts/2014-09-29-craziest-bug.markdown

 Jesse was on iOS 8.0.2 and I was on iOS 8.0.
 Later that night I tried with an iphone running on iOS 7, an ipad mini and a Samsung galaxy SIII; they all worked fine.
 It became apparent that the timeout problem was unique to my phone only.
 But which configuration could have caused the difference?
 What if other people have the same configuration with me and go through same experiences when uploading photo?

-We decided to go ahead and set up a proxy server on my desktop so we can intercept my iphone http traffics.
-Since Heroku logs wasn't providing me enouph information on what went wrong, I need an alternative to access the request sent by my phone BEFORE it even reaches heroku.
+We decided to go ahead and set up a proxy server on my desktop so we can intercept my iphone HTTP traffics.
+Since Heroku logs wasn't providing me enough information on what went wrong, I need an alternative to access the request sent by my phone BEFORE it even reaches heroku.

 We decided to use <a href="http://mitmproxy.org/index.html" target="_blank">mitmproxy</a>.
 Mitmproxy is a "man-in-the-middle" proxy server.
 As its name suggested, mitmproxy allows me to insert one more layer of server between my iphone and heroku server.
-Once installed, I'd need to manually configure my iphone to connect to this proxy server over wifi.
+Once installed, I'd need to manually configure my iphone to connect to this proxy server over Wi-Fi.
 Mitmproxy will be running on my desktop on port 8080.
 It will capture all HTTP traffics going in and out of my iphone.
 Mitmproxy is relatively easy to set up with brew and has a “somewhat intuitive” UI.
 Instructions of how to use it can be found <a href="http://blog.just2us.com/2012/05/sniff-iphone-http-traffic-using-mitmproxy/" target="_blank">here</a>.

 Now I’m armed with a rather powerful tool which would give me much deeper visibility into the conversation between the iphone browser and my server, we’re ready to investigate!

 First step is to capture the request that’s causing error, one sent with my iphone.
 Now with a proxy server in the middle, the timeout situation is slightly different than previously, but both server and safari timed out nevertheless.
-Mitmproxy would capture HTTP traffics, displaying the GET and POST requets as a list like so:
+Mitmproxy would capture HTTP traffics, displaying the GET and POST request as a list like so:

 <img src="https://s3-us-west-1.amazonaws.com/stephensxu.github.io/my_craziest_bug/request_list.png" height="212" width="750" alt="">